6 Tasty Desserts For The Carnivore Diet

 Carnivore Ice Cream

-This fun little recipe is actually from our friend Jessica Haggard at Primal Edge Health.
+This fun little recipe is from our friend Jessica Haggard at Primal Edge Health.

 Ingredients: